jonnymaserati/jonnymaserati.github.io/_posts/2021-08-21-why-engineers-should-use-python.markdown

 ```
 We're using `make_subplots` to generate a chart for each GPU, with a single column of charts.
 We define up front what `traces` we want to plot and the color associated to each, so that we can be consistent in every subplot.

-Using the `for` loops, we slice up our `df` to create a view each GPU's data.
+Using the `for` loops, we slice up our `df` to create a view of each GPU's data.
 For each view, we cycle through and extract the `trace` column, skipping any `None` or `NaN` values in the column.
 Once we've sliced our `trace` data, we add it to the appropriate subplot of our `fig` object, using out `traces` dictionary to assign the correct color.
 We also assign the legend to the appropriate GPU chart... currently [plotly] isn't the best visualization tool for handling legends on subplots, but I'm sure they're working on that.

 Once the charts have been generated, the `fig.layout` is updated to set the height of the chart and position the legends in the correct location.
-A **plotly_dark** `template` is assigned to make it look pretty and a bit more *hacker* looking.
+A *plotly_dark* `template` is assigned to make it look pretty and a bit more *hacker* looking.

 Finally, the y-axis ranges are set manually to be the same for each subplot.